Interface

 Methods

 An interface component can expose methods directly in its body after props.
-Methods declare behavior — actions the contract can perform or values it can compute — not data access.
-Data access is handled through props directly via dot notation.
+Methods declare callable behavior — actions the contract can perform or values it can compute — not field access.
+Field access is handled through props directly via dot notation.
 Each method is named, lists its parameters if any, and declares a return type if it produces one:

 module RoutingModule